WesBaker0/Social-Network-API/README.md

 ### How to Use:

-1. Make sure you have MongoDB installed on your machine.
+1. Make sure you have MongoDB installed on your local machine.
 2. Clone the repository.
 3. Install dependencies with `npm install`.
 4. Run `npm start` to start the server.